shpml/fundamentals/03_chapter/07_exercise.md

 - Made the introductory sentence a top-level heading with a `<h1>` tag and closed it with a `</h1>`tag.
 - The rest of the content will be in two paragraphs, or p elements.
 - Linked to your twitter (or other social media) page.
+- Created an email link with the proper email or placeholder.

 You can do a lot of neat things with attributes and links.
 Let's keep going!